-With all this excellence, what more could a person need?
+So with all this excellence going on, what more could a person want?
 Could there be something "more excellent"?

 We read in this chapter that there is a "more excellent" covenant/priest/law.
-And that covenant that Jesus provided is the "more excellent" way.
+And the covenant that Jesus provided is the "more excellent" way.

 Christ's ministry from the heavenly tabernacle

 1 Now of the things which we have spoken this is the sum: We have such an high priest, who is set on the right hand of the throne of the Majesty in the heavens;

 2 A minister of the sanctuary, and of the true tabernacle, which the Lord pitched, and not man.

 3 For every high priest is ordained to offer gifts and sacrifices: wherefore it is of necessity that this man have somewhat also to offer.

 4 For if he were on earth, he should not be a priest, seeing that there are priests that offer gifts according to the law: